AdrianCitu/burp-tabnabbing-extension/README.md

   * Burp Suite Professional version 1.7.33 (or later ?) - not sure that the next API versions will be backward compatible.

+Some code metrics (from sonarcloud): https://sonarcloud.io/dashboard?id=com.github.adriancitu.burp%3Atabnabbing If you want to know more technical details about how the plug-in was done: http://adriancitu.com/2018/05/08/tabnabbing-burp-extension/